-One of the most famous buildings in the world, the White House serves as home to the President of the United States.
-(Perhaps you already know that!)
-Take photos by the wrought-iron fence in front of the house on Pennsylvania Avenue, or contact your member of Congress to schedule a self-guided tour.
+One of the most famous buildings in the world, the White House serves as home to the President of the United States (you may know that already!).

 1600 Pennsylvania Avenue NW

 The tallest structure in all of D.C., this 554-foot obelisk forms the centerpiece of D.C.’s monument zone.
 Visitors can now take an elevator up to the observation deck.

 D.C.’s most elegant landmark, the circular structure with ionic columns encloses a 19-foot bronze statue of Thomas Jefferson.
 Come springtime, white and pink cherry blossoms frame the scene.